dev-wd/dev-wd.github.io/_posts/swift/2019-11-24-tableview-rxswift-example.md

 ## Case 2.
 TableView + textfield in cell

- <span style="color:red">This example has recycling issue.
-I will fix it as soon as possible.</span>

 <img src="/images/rxswift_tableview/example2_1.png" width="300" height="600">

 Showing number Label and textfield on tableview.
 If you put the fruit name on textfield, and then you will see the images of each fruits.